This post may contain affiliate links.

 Rev has software on its website that you use for the transcription, and a full and detailed style guide.
 You learn all about each during the application process.
 I found it fairly intuitive though it does take some practice.
 Everything is online, so you don’t need to download anything.

 When you’re a rookie, you get graded and receive feedback on each project.
 Then, as you accumulate more minutes and stay in good standing with your metrics (formatting and accuracy being the two biggies), you move on to other ranks where it’s more of a spot check from time-to-time.
-I’m currently aiming to become a grader, which I’m hoping will make my time even more efficient.

 The best part: They pay every week without fail, depositing directly into my PayPal account each Monday.